Crown jewels: Tahiti

 The Kingdom of Tahiti had a crown.
 The crown was a gift from the London Missionary Society to King Pōmare III for his coronation in 1824.
 The original is housed in the "Musée de Tahiti et des Îles" in Punaauia.

+Tonga

+The Crown of Tonga was made in 1873 for George Tupou I at the behest of his prime minister, The Reverend Shirley Waldemar Baker.
+The crown was fashioned by the jewellery firm of Hardy Brothers of Sydney, Australia.
+The gold crown of Tonga is reputedly the largest and heaviest crown in the world.